 Why Use The Santee Cooper Rig For Catfish?

-Part of the effectiveness of the Santee rig comes from the simplicity of it.
+Part of the effectiveness of the Santee rig comes from its simplicity.
 The rig is easy to tie and easy to cast but the secret to success is in the peg float or cigar float added to the leader.

 By adding the peg float you lift the bait up off the bottom of the lake or river.